 Johnson County Democratic Caucus Locations

-The Iowa Democratic Party will announce results of the mail-in vote on March 5.
+The Iowa Democratic Party announced preliminary results of the mail-in vote on March 5 and final results on March 16.
 Delegates to the congressional district, state, and national conventions will be allocated based on the results of the mail-in vote.

 Johnson County Democrats